 When spending a weekend in Glasgow, getting around is relatively easy.
 Glasgow has a great selection of public transport, and most of the services run until the late hours of the night.

 Getting to Glasgow is straightforward: It is approximately a six-hour drive from London, and its train and bus stations are centrally located.
 Trains and buses run from London and other major UK cities frequently throughout the day.
-Click here to check schedules and prices.
+Click here to check schedules.

 Renting a car might be a good idea for when you are planning to be outside Glasgow, but within the city be prepared for many one-way streets, limited parking and delays during rush hour.